Maccroe/shareup/ADMIN_MONITORING.md

 ### Database Cleanup

 The system automatically cleans expired AnonymousLimit records using MongoDB TTL indexes.
 Records older than 24 hours are automatically removed.

+## Device Management

+### 🔓 **Unblocking Devices**

+Admins can remove rate limits from individual devices directly from the dashboard:

+**Dashboard Method:**

+1. View blocked devices in the admin dashboard
+2. Click the "🔓 Unblock" button next to any device
+3. Confirm the action in the dialog
+4. Device is immediately unblocked and can create rooms again

+**API Method:**

+- **DELETE** `/api/admin/blocked/:fingerprint`
+- Requires admin authentication
+- Returns success confirmation with device details

+**Use Cases for Unblocking:**

+- False positives from shared networks
+- Legitimate users incorrectly rate-limited
+- Testing and development purposes
+- Customer support requests

+**Security Note:** All unblock actions are logged to the console for audit purposes.